Sim007/vbRabbitMQJS/readme.md

 ``` dockerfile
 docker build -f receivejs.dockerfile -t receivejs2myrabbit .
 ```
+The dockerfile you can find in the root of directory and the source of receive.js you can find in ./src/1HelloWorldinC.

 Run the container with:
 ``` docker
 docker container run -e HOSTNAME=<IP> receivejs2myrabbit